-An acoustics engineer had to use such a system to line the walls of a room, (all measurements are in mm)
+An acousties engineer had to use such a system to line the walls of a room, and he decided to do various tests.

-He first used a hardboard panel and measured his resonance requesional samples. a series of values of percentage open area (p), using holes of constant diameter.
-He obtained the following values:
+20 a series of values of percentage open area (p), using holes of constant diameter.
+He first used a hardboard panel and measured its resonant frequency for He obtained the following values: